Netflix Education: Best Finance Movies & TV Shows

 6. Margin Call (2011)

-Getting a margin call is never good news for any investor.
-For example, an investor can open a margin account that holds securities bought with money borrowed from the investor's broker.
-However, as an investor, you are required to comply with a certain maintenance margin or the maximum percentage of the equity in the investment.
+Getting a margin call is never good news for any investor – but what exactly does it mean?
+Well, for example, an investor can open a margin account that holds securities bought with money borrowed from the investor's broker.
+As an investor, you are required to comply with a certain maintenance margin or the maximum percentage of the equity in the investment.
 Getting a margin call means that the value of your margin account has fallen below the brokers.
-This gives you two options: either deposit more money into your margin account or close losing positions.
+This gives you two options: either deposit more money into your margin account, or close losing positions.

 7. Wall Street (1987)

-Let's take a look at an old film with a lasting message.
+Let's take a look at one of the best finance movies – a classic with a lasting message.
 This age-old film is a great way to learn about the dangers of insider trading.
 The movie follows a young man’s ambition to make it big and the repercussions of greed.
 The film depicts stock manipulation and challenges the value system that places profits above any other consideration.

-TIP: If you would like a chance to make money on the side without risking your money and reputation, consider using Honeygain.
+Tip: If you'd like a chance to make free money on the side without risking your savings and reputation, consider using Honeygain!